-Although the London Eye is one of London’s newest attractions, it’s hard to imagine the city skyline without this giant ferris wheel.
+Although the London Eye is one of London’s newest attractions, it’s already hard to imagine the city skyline without this big wheel.
 The London Eye is situated directly on the Thames, diagonally opposite Big Ben, and offers a breathtaking view of London.
-This is an absolute must-see attraction on any trip to London – a city that simply oozes with charm, come rain or shine!
+This is an absolute must-see attraction on any trip to London – a city that simply oozes with charme, come rain or shine!

 London Eye: the most spectacular view of London